elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/custom-react-hook-function.md

 ---
 title: 'Custom React Hook Function: Create Custom Reusable React Hooks'
 date: 2021-11-21
-description: If you find yourself rewriting the same logic over and over you may find it easier to create a custom react hook
+Description: If you find yourself rewriting the same logic over and over you may find it easier to create a custom react hook
 draft: false
 image: "/images/blog/react-custom-hooks-120-600.png"